 Each project team should designate a stable branch cross-project liaison as the main point of contact for all stable branch support issues in the team.
 If nobody is specifically designated, the PTL will be assumed to cover that duty.

-Each project with a stable branch will have a project-specific stable maintenance team, which will be in charge of reviewing backports for a given project, following the stable branch policy.
+Each project with a stable branch will have a project-specific stable maintenance Gerrit team called PROJECTNAME-stable-maint.
+This team will have CodeReview+2 and Workflow+1 rights over the stable branches, and be in charge of reviewing backports for a given project, following the rules of the stable branch policy.
 Originally that group should be the project Stable Branch Cross-Project Liaison + the stable maintenance core team.
 Those groups are managed by the stable maintenance core team, names are added after the suggestion of the Stable Branch cross-project liaison.

 The stable maintenance core team is responsible for the definition and enforcement of the Stable Branch policy.
 It will be granting exceptions for all questionable backports raised by project-specific stable maintenance groups, providing backports reviews help everywhere, maintaining the stable branch policy (and make sure its rules are respected), educating proposed project-specific team members on those rules and adding them to those project-specific teams.